 The consumption of reactive power does not contribute to achieving the task, however, the useful power and the reactive power together determine the power drawn from the network, that is, the total power and measured in kVA - this is what you pay for!

-So, by installing the latest PFC system, thereby lessening the effects of reactive power, it will reduce the amount of power needed from the network to complete the same tasks, resulting in energy and cost savings for the end user.
+So, by installing the latest power factor correction (PFC) system, thereby lessening the effects of reactive power, it will reduce the amount of power needed from the network to complete the same tasks, resulting in energy and cost savings for the end user.

-If your PF is under 0.85, this is generally considered to be poor and in the UK, this information will almost certainly appear on your smart meter and in your energy bills – reactive charges can add thousands of £ to your annual energy bills.
+If your power factor is under 0.85, this is generally considered to be poor and in the UK, this information will almost certainly appear on your smart meter and in your energy bills - reactive charges can add thousands of £ to your annual energy bills.

 In the UK, April 2018 saw the release of the 18th Edition Wiring Regulations, which included some new sections, in particular, Part 8 - Energy Efficiency.
 Part 8 requires all new and existing installations to consider energy efficiency as part of the overall design, which includes power factor, harmonics and an added safety feature of over-voltage protection.

-As you would expect, PFC equipment has a finite life – an older installation may not be operating as originally intended, furthermore, modern electronics are responsible for the rise in harmonic distortion in supply circuits and this can create damaging voltages that reduce the life of PFC equipment.
-By installing a “de-tuned” PFC system, you can also compensate for these damaging voltages.
+As you would expect, Power Factor Correction (PFC) equipment has a finite life - an older installation may not be operating as originally intended, furthermore, modern electronics are responsible for the rise in harmonic distortion in supply circuits and this can create damaging voltages that reduce the life of PFC equipment.
+By installing a "de-tuned" PFC system, you can also compensate for these damaging voltages.
 By reducing losses and inefficiencies, improving your power factor and stabilising your voltages means you need to draw less power from the network, saving you money on your electricity bills.
-Improving PFC can prolong the life of electrical equipment, help avoid voltage drops over long cables and reduce efficiency losses in your supply transformers.
+Improving power factor correction can prolong the life of electrical equipment, help avoid voltage drops over long cables and reduce efficiency losses in your supply transformers.